xiprox/aoba/README.md

 ## Who is this app for?
 Roadmap?

-My primary purposes for working on this project are fun, learning, self-satisfaction, and personal use.
+My primary purposes for working on this project are fun, learning, contentment, and personal use.
 While I prioritize these, I do try to make sure the app is usable, so if you don't mind running alpha software with no support, please feel free to come along for the ride ([Google Play](https://play.google.com/store/apps/details?id=dev.ihsan.aoba)).
 I do intend to bring this app to a point where it is sufficiently capable (but likely still limited compared to the website) but give no promises.

 ## iOS support